Mesnage-Org/pgfinder/docs/usage.md

 # Usage

 There are two approaches to using PGFinder, Notebooks or at the Command Line.
+The [Data Dictionary](data_dictionary.md) describes software inputs and outputs.

 ## Notebooks